 The big problem is it masks the fact that one of the main O.D Challenges can be getting people to 'unlearn' bad practices they have picked up when workplace culture is not what it should be.

-While I'm on this, have a look at the recent "white paper" produced by Deakin University, they have taken the trouble to have a look at some of the current use of the model.
+While I'm on this, have a look at a "white paper" produced by Deakin University, they have taken the trouble to have a look at some of the current use of the model.

 This is useful and can be found at http://www.deakinprime.com/deakinprime/content/news/files/70.20.10_white-paper.pdf